This young man’s resume is “YUUUGE.” In fact, it’s one…

 There are two types of questions you might get.
 There’s the usual, “cliché” kind of questions that are common interview questions asked by most recruiters and much anticipated by job seekers.
 Some companies take a different approach instead.
 When probing their potential employees, they rather ask questions the job candidate wouldn’t expect in order to get honest, unrehearsed answers.

 You can never know what kind of interview questions you will be asked on your job interview, you can only guess based on your research.
-However, even if you get one of these common interview questions, you can surprise them and answer in a way they wouldn’t expect.
+However, even if you get one of these most common interview questions, you can surprise them and answer in a way they wouldn’t expect.
 Imagine that the recruiter poses the same question all over again hundred times and 99% of the times they get the same or a very similar answer.
 No wonder such candidate wouldn’t stick in their mind as much as the one who gives them a creative, unique answer.
 And you want to shine, don’t you?

 Although we’re not saying you shouldn’t rehearse or prepare – that would be unwise.